MartinDM/martindm.uk/src/posts/2025-02-10-developers-as-product-engineers.md

 While start-ups and product-led companies are adopting this approach, we may soon witness a fast-following among established product companies wishing to build a strong Product culture.

-The question is whether larger orgs can be honest with themselves; not paying lip service to true engineer-empowerment and product-market fit excellence, but structuring in such a way as to separate these teams from the legacy funding model and make it possible; to _*unlock*_ small [\*Product Engineering teams](https://newsletter.posthog.com/p/the-magic-of-small-engineering-teams), empowered\* to progressively own more of the product at first.
+The question is whether larger orgs can be honest with themselves; not paying lip service to true engineer-empowerment and strong product-market fit, but structuring in such a way as to separate these teams from the legacy funding model and make it possible; to _*unlock*_ small [\*Product Engineering teams](https://newsletter.posthog.com/p/the-magic-of-small-engineering-teams), empowered\* to progressively own more of the product and ship frequently.

-To facilitate PEs, the goal is to minimise the centralised processes that stifle scrum feature-teams in larger orgs and empower teams with a _*maker’s schedule*_ – to make decisions, prototype and build what matters.
+To facilitate PEs, the goal is to minimise the centralised processes that stifle Scrum feature-teams in larger orgs and empower teams to make decisions, prototype, test frequently and build **what matters**.

 I feel companies adopting and hiring accordingly for this mindset would see a significant strategic advantage in product quality, market-fit and engineering engagement.